The Woodroffe School

 Whatever course students are on, they will be involved in both classroom activities and research into real organisations and scenarios.
 They will be expected to use a varied range of sources of information and research to access the ‘real world’ of their chosen path of study.
 Students also benefit from knowledgeable staff and excellent resources.

-In Year 10 and 11, GCSE Business and BTEC Tech Award in Travel and Tourism students are introduced to the world of business and travel and tourism, providing them with the skills and knowledge needed to equip them with the demands of BTEC Level 3 in the Sixth Form.
+In Year 10 and 11 GCSE Business students are introduced to the world of business providing them with the skills and knowledge needed to equip them with the demands of BTEC Level 3 Extended Certificate in Business in the Sixth Form.

 Intent